helios-yamet/Fitness-Station/README.md

 * *Each product image, details, rating, price and review button is stored in a bootstrap card.
 The image in the header and the rest in the card footer.*

-* *The user can click on the review button, which takes the user to the review product page where the user can create a review of the product or just look at previous reviews posted.*

 * *If user clicks on image, it will take the user to the product detail page, where the user can add the product to their bag, or just keep shopping.
 The user can select their product size(if applicable).
 Once product is added, the user will be notified via a notification.*

 * *At the foot of the page is the platform footer which displays all products and contact page in bootstrap cards format.*

 * *On any of the products pages, there is a scroll to top button to the far right of the page, which takes the user back to top of the page.*

+* *The user can click on the review button, which takes the user to the review product page where the user can create a review of the product or just look at previous reviews posted.*

+* *The user must have an account to leave a review of a product.*

+* *The user must input a name and a message to be able to submit the review.*

+* *Once the review is submited the user can view it underneath the create review form on the same page.*
 --------

 ### Bag page feature